 Benefits: The East Main Street intersection with Oak Street would be simplified and would make it safer and easier for all modes to traverse.
 The parking that is currently inside the intersection would be to the outside making it a standard expected configuration.
 The parking conversion could potentially add street parking for visitors.
 The Depot Street and East Main Street intersection V/C ratio lowers from 0.36 to 0.30.
 The Depot Street and Pine Street intersection V/C ratio also lowers from 0.72 to 0.67.
-The Crash Reduction Factor (CRF) for removing an approach of a four leg intersection is 0.25.
+The intersection's 2040 LOS remains at LOS C. The Crash Reduction Factor (CRF) for removing one of four approaches is 0.25.